Design Ideas for Custom Decks

 5 – This 45-degree composite deck is built with a double picture frame border and a glass railing instead of the usual wood or metal.

-Composite deck stair landing with the boards laid at a 45-degree angle and a double picture frame border.
-Built in Colorado Springs by Decks by Schmillen.
+Composite deck with 45-degree deck boards and double picture frame border in Colorado Springs

 6 – A composite deck with the boards laid at a 45-degree angle with a double picture frame border in a contrasting color.
 The railing has composite components and drink cap with Vienna style metal balusters.